oamg/leapp/docs/source/dialogs.md

 ### Using the dialog and the answers

-In the function process we will first get the component of the dialog its key, then set the choices from consumed data and default.
-To ask the question, use request_answers method and pass the dialog which needs to be answered.
+To pose a question that needs to be answered use get_answers method and pass the dialog containing the question.

+Be aware that from actor writers' perspective get_answers function is not blocking workflow execution - no interactivity will be introduced by adding a get_answers call in actor's process() method; the value returned will correspond to the option saved in answerfile if one is found or an empty dict is returned otherwise.

+You don't need to specifically inhibit execution in case user doesn't provide an option - the leapp framework will take care of that.
+A report entry with inhibitor type will be automatically created if the actor with a dialog is executed during leapp preupgrade or leapp upgrade run and no prerecorded user choice has been registered in answerfile.
+All interactivity that is necessary to record user options is part of leapp answer cli command; as an alternative you can modify the generated answerfile manually with an editor of choice to contain the desired choices.

-Then, we can get the hostnames selected by user from answers by component key and resolve them.
+For example, to get the hostnames selected by user from answers by component key and resolve them:

-See the example of the code:

 ```python
 def process(self):